Tesla Cyberquad: Cyberquad for Kids

-During Cyber week at the start of December 2021 Tesla released a scaled-down Cyberquad for Kids mini-ATV designed for children.
+During Cyber week at the start of December 2021 Tesla released a scaled-down Cyberquad for Kids (Model 914) mini-ATV designed for children.
 The smaller ATV was announced as limited to a top speed of 10 mph, with a passenger weight limit of 150 lb, and a price of $1,900.
 Product purchase was only available to those with an existing Tesla purchase or reservation and initial production sold out on the first day, before being opened up again.
 Cyberquad for Kids was the third Tesla product produced by Radio Flyer for Tesla.
 The battery operates at 36 volts, with 0.288 kWh of electrical capacity giving a range of up to 15 mi or approximately one hour of use per charge.
 There are two speed settings, one for 5 mph (8 km/h) and one for 10 mph (16 km/h).
-On October 27th, 2022, the Cybertruck for Kids has been recalled by the U.S. Consumer Product Safety Commission.
+On October 27, 2022, the Cyberquad for Kids was recalled by the U.S. Consumer Product Safety Commission for failing to comply with safety requirements for youth ATVs, including mechanical suspension and maximum tire pressure.
+The Cyberquad for Kids (Model 915) was made available for purchase again in November 2023, with the clarification that it is a toy, not an ATV.
+As of September 2024, it is priced at $1,650 in the U.S.